nasa/bplib/doc/parm_notes.md

 __Smallest Custody ID__
 - Behavior:
   * When the retransmit order is set to `BP_RETX_SMALLEST_CID` at channel creation, the library allocates a fixed size circular buffer (set via the `active_table_size` attribute) that maintains a running FIFO of bundles based solely on their custody ID.
-  * When a bundle is loaded, the bundle with the smallest custody ID is transmitted.
+  * When a bundle is loaded, only the bundle with the smallest custody ID is checked for timing-out.
 The design handles the rollover of custody IDs and it can be assumed that from the libraries perspective custody IDs grow infinitely for the purpose of storing them in the active table.
   * On acknowledgment, the custody ID is used to directly index the bundle's stored information.
 - Disadvantages:
-  * If custody IDs are reused, then the same bundle will keep timing out until it is acknowledged.
+  * If custody IDs are reused, then the same bundle will keep timing-out, and no other bundles will be able to time-out, until it is acknowledged.
   * New bundles added to the active table cannot have a custody ID that is greater than the smallest custody ID plus the size of the active table.
-In other words, the active table could be mostly empty (due to bundles being acknowledged), but if there remains an old bundle which has not been acknowledged, and there have been enough bundles sent since that old bundle that the active table has been transversed, then the process of sending new bundles is held up until the old bundle is acknowledged.
-This drives the use of active table sizes that are larger than what would otherwise be needed, limiting the memory gains otherwised realized by using a simpler data structure.
+For example, the active table could be mostly empty (due to bundles being acknowledged), but if there remains an old bundle which has not been acknowledged, and there have been enough bundles sent since that old bundle that the active table has been transversed, then the process of sending new bundles is held up until the old bundle is acknowledged.
+This drives the active table size to be larger than what would otherwise be needed, limiting the memory gains otherwised realized by using a simple circular buffer data structure.
 - Advantages
-  * The logic is much simpler to understand and maintain.
   * The check for which bundle needs to be resent as well as looking up a bundle that needs to be acknowledged is extremely efficient.
-  * Only the three pieces of information listed above are stored for each bundle - there is no additional per-bundle overhead for the data structure.
+  * Only the three pieces of information listed above are stored for each bundle - there is no additional per-bundle overhead.

 The size of the active table represents the maximum number of bundles that can be pending acknowledgment.
 In other words, it is the maximum number of bundles that can be currently enroute.
 Therefore, the size of the active table must correspond to the anticipated round-trip time of a bundle on the network between the local sender and the next custody accepting hop.